kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/simple-routing.md

          state: 1
    {{< /highlight >}}

 8. Send another request.
-We'll need to update the `grpcurl` command to use the `-insecure` flag instead of the `-plaintext` flag.
-We also need to update the address to use port 443 (https) instead of 80 (http).
+Update the `grpcurl` command to use the `-insecure` flag instead of the `-plaintext` flag.
+You also need to change the port from 80 (http) to 443 (https).
+Note that if you have a certificate that is trusted by the `grpcurl` client, you can skip the `-insecure` flag.

    ```shell
    grpcurl -insecure -authority store.example.com $(glooctl proxy address --port https) solo.examples.v1.StoreService/ListItems